Modern Wallpaper in South Africa

 - Screw the switch back in place and you’ll be able to enjoy a seamless finish.
 Many decorators choose to leave the paper flaps along the side of the switch, which is a good alternative for sockets that cannot be removed.

-We sell Paste in 50g packets or 200g packets, you will need one packet per roll for our Standard Wallpaper and Easy Premium Wallpaper.
+We sell Paste in 50g packets or 200g packets, you will need one packet for every 3 rolls for our Standard Wallpaper and Easy Premium Wallpaper.

 It’s easy to overlook the ceiling when you decorate, but the truth is that a beautifully patterned wall above you can create a mesmerising interior impact.
 Wallpapering your ceiling is much easier than you may think, so there’s no excuse for neglecting it.